nv-tlabs/GEN3C/README.md

 For any other questions related to the model, please contact Xuanchi, Tianchang or Jun.

 ## News

+- 2025-08-12 We’ve just released [ViPE](https://github.com/nv-tlabs/vipe) — a data annotation pipeline for jointly predicting depth and camera pose from video.
+ViPE powers both the training and testing stages of GEN3C!

 - 2025-06-06 Code and model released!
 In a future update, we plan to include the pipeline for jointly predicting depth and camera pose from video, as well as a driving-finetuned model.
 Stay tuned!

 ## Installation